AshrayaDargarh/SnippetSwap/README.md

 7. Update Profile: Update your name, password, and email through the profile section.
 8. Forgot Password: Reset your password by requesting a password reset email.

-## API Endpoints

-For detailed information about the available API endpoints, refer to the [API documentation](/api-docs).